-The PIU will inform the Bank promptly about any incident or accident related to the project which has, or is likely to have a significant adverse effect on the environment, the affected communities, the public or workers (labor, health and safety, or security incident, accident or circumstance) as soon as reasonably practicable, but no later than five calendar days after the occurrence of the event.
-Such events can include strikes or other labor protests, serious worker injuries or fatalities, project-caused injuries to community members or property damage the

-PIU will prepare a report on the event and the corrective action and submit to the Bank within 30 calendar days of the event.
+The MCTI will inform the Bank within 48 hours about any incident or accident related to the project which has, or is likely to have a significant adverse effect on the environment, the affected communities, the public or workers (labor, health and safety, or security incident, accident or circumstance), but no later than three calendar days after the occurrence of the event.
+Such events can include strikes or other labor protests, serious worker injuries or fatalities, project-caused injuries to community members or property damage.
+The MCTI will prepare a report on the event and the corrective action and submit to the Bank within 30 calendar days of the event.

-The construction contractor will develop and implement its Code of Conduct.
-The contractor has to also submit the Code of Conduct to supervision consultant for review and approval.
+The construction contractor will develop and implement Code of Conduct.
+The construction contractor should also submit the Code of Conduct to supervision consultant for review and approval.
 The Code of Conduct will reflect the company's core values and overall working culture.
-The content of the Code of Conduct is included in the World Bank Standard Bidding Documents and will include provisions relating to prevention of SEA/SH.
+Furthermore, the contractor will develop a Code of Conduct with special regards to prevention of SEA/AH, either as a stand- alone document or as a part of the general Code of Conduct.
+The Contactor must be sure that the SEA/AH Code of Conduct is read, understood and signed by all workers.
+The content of the Code of Conduct is included in the World Bank Standard Bidding Documents and will include provisions relating to SEA/SH prevention.